Updated: Jun 9

 Consistent with the requirement to provide the full citation for an article and to identify relevant publications, the title, citation, and abstract (if available) should always be retrieved and reviewed.

-Full citation details, including any screening decision and other relevant article metadata, can be exported in easily consumable formats (excel, CSV) or machine-readable formats (XML) for later processing.
+Full citation details, including any screening decision and other relevant article metadata, can be exported in easily consumable formats (excel, CSV) or machine-readable formats.

 VI.App.2.6.
 Review and selection of articles